 "News of the World" (2020) Tom Hanks and Helena Zengel who stole a lot of the show without speaking hardly any English

-"Top End Wedding" (2019) is in some ways a typical romance comedy, but it is noteworthy having been co-written by a well known aboriginal actress Miranda Tapley? and set in aboriginal territory of Australia.
+"Top End Wedding" (2019) is in some ways a typical romance comedy, but it is noteworthy having been co-written by a well known aboriginal actress Miranda Tapsell and set in aboriginal territory of Australia.

-"Our Friend" (2019) tear jerker based on a true story.
+"Our Friend" (2019) a tear jerker based on a true story.

-"Fatherhood" (2021) Father loses his wife after a child birth and decides to tackle bringing up his daughter on his own The big surprise was how good Kevin Hart could be.
+"Fatherhood" (2021) Father loses his wife after a child birth and decides to tackle bringing up his daughter on his own.
+The big surprise was how good Kevin Hart could be.

 "The Mauritanian" (2021) Guantonamo detainee for 15 years.
 You would think he would be discouraged and bitter.
 A charming man in real life--sings along with Bob Dylan song.
 Rule of law affects everyone.
 Tahir Rahim and Jodie Foster were excellent. http://www.therealjohndavidson.com/2021/07/the-mauritanian.html